YagizKoc/TowerDefenseGame/README.md

 ## Tower Defense Game
 This is a 2.5D tower defense game where you defend your castle from swarming slimes.
 Good Luck!
+## Game Engine and Used Assets
+The project is built with Unity 6000.0.47f1 and contains imported assets designed for visual compensation.
+These assets are in the Imported Assets folder.

 ## Starting the Project
 I start every project by doing the general mechanics and ideas.
 Thus, it gets easy to move on.